 - Combine salt and pepper in a little bowl.

-- Place chicken on plate and sprinkle both sides with the salt and pepper mixture, ensure you get some under the skin.
+- Drizzle chicken with olive oil and rub all over.
+Sprinkle both sides with the salt and pepper mixture (make sure to get some under the skin too).

 - Cook on other side until internal temp reaches 165 degrees F. (use a meat thermometer).